shinyingl/Cpp-Route_Planning/README.md

 * IO2D
   * Installation instructions for all operating systems can be found [here](https://github.com/cpp-io2d/P0267_RefImpl/blob/master/BUILDING.md)
-  * This library must be built in a place where CMake `find_package` will be able to find it
+  * This library must be built in a place where CMake `find_package` will be able to find it (Note) It was done with virtual box+ ubuntu for me.
+Another reference for IO2D install is from [here](https://gist.github.com/wAuner/68ee426b87d297340826660f5ac62b79).

 ## Compiling and Running